Best Planted In Zone: 7-9

 This product is unavailable

-Southern Living October Magic Inspiration camellia produces large, fully double white flowers that are outlined with a narrow magenta-pink margin.
-This is a characteristic seldom found in autumn Camellias.
-The new spring growth is a burgundy-red.
+Southern Living October Magic Orchid camellia produces small, semi-double white to blush with orchid-pink highlighted flowers.
 The flowers appear very early in the season, from mid-October and last into November.
-A vigorous upright grower, shiny, dark-green leaves provide a prominent backdrop for the flowers.
-Spent flowers are self-cleaning.
-At maturity, it can reach a height between 6-8 feet and a width of 4-5 feet.
+A compact upright grower, shiny, dark-green leaves provide a prominent backdrop for the flowers.
+At maturity, it can reach a height between 4-5 feet and a width of 5-6 feet.
 Camellias must have acidic, well-drained soil and be planted high (trunk base is well above the soil line) in a protected climate, free from extended heavy freezes.
 Mulch to keep roots cool.
 These are the primary golden rules and should not be deviated from or you are flirting with disappointment.
 USDA ZONES: Zone 7, Zone 8, Zone 9.

 Most PlantMeGreen trees can be shipped and planted any time of year, unless the variety is specified as only seasonal delivery.
 Packages are typically shipped within 7-10 days from the time of your order.
 You will receive a tracking email upon confirmation of your PlantMeGreen purchase.
 On some occasions, severe weather and other unusual issues can delay shipping and delivery of your PlantMeGreen package.
 Delivery time cannot be guaranteed, if a package needs to arrive prior to a specific date, or at a more convenient time for you, please notate that upon placement of your order.